UnifierHQ/unifier/SECURITY.md

 - `legacy`: This is an older series that will continue to receive bug patches and security updates.
-- `extended`: This is an older series that should have been discontinued but continues to receive updates due to a special circumstance.
+- `extended`: This is an older series that should have been discontinued but continues to receive updates due to special circumstances.
 - `eol`: This series is no longer maintained.

 ## Reporting a Vulnerability